xcp-ng/xcp-ng-org/docs/storage/multipathing.md

 # Multipathing

-How to properly setup a new SR with multipathing on Xen Orchestra and XCP-ng.
+How to properly setup a new <abbr title="Storage Repository">SR</abbr> with multipathing on Xen Orchestra and XCP-ng.

 :::warning
 Do not attempt to enable multipathing on a production pool with existing and active iSCSI and/or HBA and/or FC SRs.